sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 Just like the Trojan women did while the men were feasting, part of me set fire to the galleys.
 I was exhausted of the wandering, every bone of my body begging to settle down.
 I was ready to begin rebuilding here.

 With time, however, that same weight I mentioned earlier so innately tied to the immigrant experience grew heavier and heavier.
-It was my husband who first gregrew weary of this burden, and identified its source.
+It was my husband who first grew weary of this burden, and identified its source.
 After many late night talks, we decided it was time to reconstruct those galleys.

-It wasn't easy, these types of entreprise never really are.
+It wasn't easy, these types of enterprise never really are.
 So much is at stake, a stable present and future, and so much effort is needed.
 But we knew it was the right choice.

-## Vising the Underworld
+## Visiting the Underworld

 <figure>
 <img style='height: 70%; width: 70%; object-fit: contain' src="960px-Peter_Paul_Rubens_-_Aeneas_in_the_Underworld.jpg" atl="">